HeftySammich/wrappdex-bot/README.md

 ## 🙏 Credits

- Built with 💚by SLIME for the Hedera community.
+ Built by SLIME with 💚 for the Hedera community.

 ---